FreeRTOS: Amazon FreeRTOS

-Amazon provides an extension of FreeRTOS, referred to as a:FreeRTOS.
-This is FreeRTOS with libraries for Internet of things (IoT) support, specifically for Amazon Web Services.
+Amazon provides a now deprecated extension of FreeRTOS, this is FreeRTOS with libraries for Internet of things (IoT) support, specifically for Amazon Web Services.
 Since version 10.0.0 in 2017, Amazon has taken stewardship of the FreeRTOS code, including any updates to the original kernel.

 SAFERTOS

 SAFERTOS was developed as a complementary version of FreeRTOS, with common functions, but designed for safety-critical implementation.
 FreeRTOS was subject to hazard and operability study (HAZOP), and weaknesses were identified and resolved.
 The result was put through a full IEC 61508 SIL 3 development lifecycle, the highest level for a software-only component.

 SAFERTOS was developed by Wittenstein High Integrity Systems, in partnership with Real Time Engineers Ltd, primary developer of the FreeRTOS project.
 Both SAFERTOS and FreeRTOS share the same scheduling algorithm, have similar application programming interfaces (APIs), and are otherwise very similar, but they were developed with differing objectives.
 SAFERTOS was developed solely in the C language to meet requirements for certification to IEC61508.

 SAFERTOS can reside solely in the on-chip read-only memory (ROM) of a microcontroller for standards compliance.
 When implemented in hardware memory, SAFERTOS code can only be used in its original, certified configuration.
 This means certifying a system needs no retesting of the kernel portion of a design.
 SAFERTOS is included in the ROM of some Stellaris Microcontrollers from Texas Instruments.
 SAFERTOS source code does not need to be separately purchased.
 In this usage scenario, a C header file is used to map SAFERTOS API functions to their location in read-only memory.